 According to ASPCA's animal statistics, nearly 6.3 million domestic animals end up in U.S. shelters every year, with approximately 3.1 million being dogs.
 While these numbers have dropped over the past decade, nearly 920,000 animals are euthanized, 390,000 of those being dogs.
 Both numbers have dropped due to increased adoptions, adoption efforts, such as animals going into foster care, as well as continued education of spay/neuter programs and efforts.

 Because October is also Pit Bull Awareness Month, we’d like to include them when it comes to adoption.
 Recent statistics show that dogs labeled as Pit Bulls spend three times longer in shelters than other breeds, and half of the Pit Bulls in shelters end up being euthanized (approximately 800,000 annually).
 Part of the reason there are so many in shelters is because of over breeding by backyard breeders.
 Another reason is due to the stigma that surrounds them as being fighting dogs, even though aggressive behavior has mostly been bred out of them.
-It’s quite often the disposition of the owner or inappropriate or experienced training that causes bad behavior, the bad behavior not inherently being in the dog.
+It’s quite often the disposition of the owner or inappropriate or lack of experienced training that causes bad behavior; the bad behavior not inherently being in the dog.
 When at the shelter, you can ask the shelter staff to give you information about the disposition of the dog.
 Don’t pass by the Pit Bulls!
 They can be the most loving and faithful companions when given the chance.